 Effective content distribution is essential to the success of a practitioner marketing campaign.
 While structuring practitioner content with the right keywords and links for search engine optimization and discoverability will help, SEO alone is not sufficient.
-As our Practitioner Whisperer, Chris Tozzi, has pointed out, valuable content is worth more than keywords.
-Going through the exercise of identifying where you think you provide value, and then identifying topics where you can demonstrate that value not only propels you to create content that gets clicks, it is a valuable test of your value proposition assumptions.
+As one of our lead practitioners, Chris Tozzi, has pointed out, valuable content is worth more than keywords.
+Go through the exercise of identifying where you think you provide value.
+Then, identify topics where you can demonstrate that value.
+This process not only propels you to create content that gets clicks but is also an integral test of your value proposition assumptions.
 Out of this, believe it or not, will fall the critical keywords that accurately describe your content.
-This will lead to better ranking on search engines as people are more likely to share high-quality content that is what it advertises to be.
+This will lead to better ranking on search engines, as people are more likely to share high-quality content that is what it advertises to be.

-Most of the work in selecting the right content distribution channels requires an understanding of who you are creating the content for.
+Most of the work in selecting the right content distribution channels requires an understanding of the audience for your content.
 This research is part of the persona development phase.
-Understanding who you are targeting will define who your practitioners are, and on what channels you will find them.
+Understanding the target audience will define your practitioners and the channels on which you will find them.
 The practitioners’ channels, by default, coincide with your buyers’ channels.
 Within these channels, there are opportunities for promotion, links, and other activities that can serve to expand the reach of your practitioner-generated content.

 Distribution Channel Overview

 - Owned — The channels that you control, such as your own blogs, website, newsletter, and social media pages.

 - Earned — Media channels that view your content as worthy of promotion.